-As a lecturer on the MSc Programme for Skin Ageing and Aesthetic Medicine in the School of Medicine I support the development, delivery and quality management of the curriculum.
+As a lecturer and Programme Director of the MSc Programme for Skin Ageing and Aesthetic Medicine in the School of Medicine I support the development, delivery and quality management of the curriculum.

 My research career to date has largely been dedicated to understanding the molecular mechanisms within the extracellular matrix which underpin the age related changes in mechanical properties of elastic tissues such as the cardiovascular system, and more recently, the skin.